 - Step 2: I move ahead to apply a lightweight moisturizer (Simple Hydrating Light Moisturiser).

 - Step 3: Then I wait for 5-6 minutes for my skin to dry before I apply a pea-size amount of tretinoin, while i wait for 1 minute (to allow it absorb), then I move ahead to apply a pea-size amount of azelaic acid, I massage gently till fully absorb.

 - Step 4: Then I apply a thicker moisturizer to seal in moisture (The Ordinary Natural Moisturizing Factors + HA).

-This method is called the sandwich or buffer technique.
+This method is called the sandwich technique.
 (Moisturize, tretinoin & azelaic acid, moisturize again).
-This is to prevent these acids from hitting your skin directly as not to incur inflammation-irritation in the cause of treatment which can disrupt your moisture-barrier.
+This is to prevent these acids from hitting your skin directly as not to incur inflammation-irritation in the course of treatment which can disrupt your moisture-barrier.
 And of course this technique will not reduce tretinoin and azelaic acid’s potency, it just reduces the intensity at which both actives hits the skin.

 Also, I don’t use these acids every day, I use them every-other-day.
 Example: I use them on Monday, I skip Tuesday and use them again on Wednesday, just like that.
 This is another way to enjoy the benefits of these acid combos without irritation.

 If you should make the mistake of applying azelaic acid cream or gel on a damp or moist skin, It will increase product penetration or absorption which can lead to stinging or itchiness.
 This is because, azelaic acid (being a mild acid and exfoliant) can tend to cause skin-irritation when applied on moist skin as a result of increased absorption.
 After hydrating and applying a lightweight moisturizer, allow skin to dry before applying tretinoin and azelaic acid.